JimmyKmi/QuickBash/README.md

 finally came up with a script that works.

 ## How to Use
+### Before using and submitting an issue, please be sure to read the compatibility list and notes.

 > Using in China Mainland \
 > sudo -i && curl -sSO https://gitee.com/jimmykmi/QuickBash/raw/master/run.sh && bash run.sh && rm run.sh -f